almostearthling/when-command-docs/description.rst

   appropriate chapter for more information.

-.. [#inotify] This is an optional feature, and could lack on some systems: to enable it the ``pyinotify`` library must be installed, please refer to the instructions below.
+.. [#inotify] This is an optional feature, and could lack on some systems: to enable it the ``pyinotify`` library must be installed, refer to the instructions below.

 .. [#confhidden] I was doubtful about providing the option, then just decided to implement it and provide a safety net anyway.